George C. Howard: Death

 Caroline Emily Fox Howard was born on May 10, 1829, at Boston, Massachusetts.
 She continued to play Topsy in various productions of Uncle Tom’s Cabin until her husband’s death in 1887.
-Caroline Fox died in Cambridge on October 8, 1908.
+Caroline died in Cambridge on October 8, 1908.

-Cordelia Howard was born on February 1, 1848, at Providence, Rhodes Island and after a successful career as a child actor left the stage and married on June 23, 1871, Edmund J. MacDonald, a native of Scotland who worked for MacDonald and Sons as a bookbinder.
+Cordelia Howard was born on February 1, 1848, at Providence, Rhode Island and after a successful career as a child actor left the stage and married on June 23, 1871, Edmund J. MacDonald, a native of Scotland who worked for MacDonald and Sons as a bookbinder.
 She died on August 8, 1941, in Bourne, Massachusetts.

 Arthur Lincoln Howard was born on October 20, 1865, at New York City and later became a prominent Boston lawyer after graduating from Harvard.
 He married Emily Stewart in 1895 and became the father of a daughter and two sons.
 Arthur died in 1929 on January 19 at Cambridge.

 Walter Scott Howard was born on June 26, 1868, at New York City and later became an actor with Joseph Jefferson’s company before going on to play in a number of Shakespearean productions.
 He was a member of several New York stock companies and at one time he served as actress Ada Rehan’s manager.
 In 1897 Walter married actress Minnie Parker and soon became the father of a son, George P. Howard.
 In later life Walter passed up an opportunity to direct in Hollywood and returned to Massachusetts where wrote about current events and published children’s books and works of poetry.
 In the mid-1920s Walter became involved in local government and served for a number of years as chairman of selectman for the town of Bourne, Massachusetts.
 Walter Scott Howard died there on November 12, 1954, at the age of 86.

 George P. Howard sold the family's papers to the Harry Ransom Center at the University of Texas at Austin in 1963.
-Among the papers were the original manuscripts for stage production of Uncle Tom's Cabin by George Aiken, playbills, scrapbooks, photographs, memoirs, and some of the Howard family script library.
+Among the papers are the original manuscripts for stage production of Uncle Tom's Cabin by George Aiken, playbills, scrapbooks, photographs, memoirs, and some of the Howard family script library.